 Each week, for two hours, people are invited to work on their business and be available in the Facebook group to give and receive immediate feedback from each other.
-I’ll be there for many but not all of these.
+I won’t be there for many of these but I invite participants to set the time aside.
 Sometimes it makes a big difference to be able to get immediate feedback on something rather than waiting even one hour.

 I’ll ask that you set aside 30-minutes every couple of weeks to have an online coffee date with someone in the group to get to know them a bit better.
 This isn’t for community building (though there is that benefit) but rather so that people can learn about you and your business and be better able to give you solid advice.